Dr. Robert Alvis

 periods and more targeted studies of Christianity in America,

-His research focuses on the interface of religion and evolving
+His research focuses on Christianity in modern Central and

-His first book, Religion and the Rise of Nationalism: A
+Eastern Europe.
+His first book is Religion and the Rise of

-Profile of an East-Central European City, was published by
+Nationalism: A Profile of an East-Central European City

 prominent scholarly journals, including Church History,